 The ambitious sulfur control measures of the 11th Five Year Plan (2006-2010), in which effects on carbon emissions are a co-benefit of local pollution control.

 This comprehensive framework was then used to evaluate a variety of carbon tax structures in China looking forward to 2013-2020, including:

 different revenue uses, including lump-sum rebates to consumers, revenue-neutral reductions of distortionary existing taxes, and support for emission-intensive, trade-exposed industries; and

 different assumptions about carbon prices in the rest of the world.

 The new book, Clearer Skies Over China: Reconciling Air Quality, Climate, and Economic Goals, reports results of the scenarios for both 2006-2010 and 2013-2020.
 The results were also the subject of an op-ed in the Sunday Review of the New York Times by Chris NIELSEN and Mun HO of the China Project.

 This complex collaboration was seed-funded by the Harvard China Fund, and has been generously supported by grants from the Energy Foundation China, a Harvard fund for student and post-doctoral fellowships, the National Science Foundation (ATM-063558 and ATM-1019134) and the Harvard Weatherhead Center for International Affairs.
 The economics component is now separately supported by an award from the Cheung Yan Fund of the Harvard Department of Economics.

 Following the completion of Clearer Skies Over China, the team has been using the framework to assess the costs and benefits of other approaches China is implementing, or considering, to limit its atmospheric emissions.
-These analyses (funded by the Energy Foundation China) consider policy strategies to reduce local and regional air pollution, specifically:
+These analyses (funded by new awards from the Energy Foundation China) consider policy strategies to reduce local and regional air pollution, specifically:

 the NOX controls in the 12th Five Year Plan (2011-2015);